cubee-cb/linux-vr-compat/README.md

         - [ToN Save Manager](https://github.com/ChrisFeline/ToNSaveManager) runs via [Protontricks](https://github.com/Matoking/protontricks) inside the VRChat prefix (appid 438100).
             - See the VRChat folder for a launch script using flatpak Protontricks.
             - Seems to work fine.
 Finds save files in the logs, saves copy when clicked, and even OSC works.
-    - If you have the Proton EasyAntiCheat Runtime installed, every first launch of the day will typically produce rapid in-game anticheat errors for each file of the game, saying it couldn't validate them.
-Subsequent launches are fine.
+    - Sometimes launching in VR bombards me with Anti-Cheat errors, despite using the start script.
+These errors actually have text though, saying the files failed to verify, and may also be related to the system being overloaded while starting.
+Perhaps this is related to my HDD speed issue.
-- Beat Saber
+- ^ Beat Saber
     - Modding with [Beat Saber Mod Manager](https://github.com/affederaffe/BeatSaberModManager).
         - Settings and selected mods do not save on v0.0.6, use v0.0.5 instead.
     - Mods do not load with GE-Proton9-18, but do with Proton Experimental.